AITV (AITV) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AITV Historical Price

-According to the latest data gathered on AITV live price page, the current price of AITV is 0.0912USD.
+According to the latest data gathered on AITV live price page, the current price of AITV is 0.0913USD.
 The circulating supply of AITV(AITV) is

 In the past 24 hours, AITV has shown a price movement of